Synchrotek/DsaPractice-old/README.md

 # CP-answers
 <hr width="40%">
-Here you will find answers of different que stion from cp sites like
+Here you will find answers of different question from cp sites like
 <ul>
 <li>Codechef</li>
 <li>Hackerrank</li>